 For brevity's sake, we'll just cover how to set up a Route via the Control Panel in this article.

-- Click the green Create Route button in the top-right section of the control panel.
+- Click the Create route button (also found towards the upper-right portion of the page).

 The Features Of A Route